Trojaner/signal-plus/README.md

-# Arduino ARGB Controller
+# SignalPlus
-FastLED based Arduino ARGB controller that's controllable from PC.
+Add support more devices for SignalRGB.

-## About
+## Device Integrations

+### Arduino Integration
-A generic ARGB controller for Neopixel, WS2801, WS2811, WS2812B, LPD8806, TM1809 and more controllable from PC or other devices supporting serial communication.
+Create your own ARGB controller for Neopixel, WS2801, WS2811, WS2812B, LPD8806, TM1809 and more controllable from PC or other devices supporting serial communication.

+### Yeelight
+Todo

+### Nanoleaf
+Todo

+### Govee
+Todo

-## Getting started
+## Integrating Arduino

 ### 1. Requirements
 1. An Arduino board that supports high baud rates as high as 921.600.
 I use the Arduino Mega 2560 R3.
 The ideal choice would be an Arduino Due with a level shifter as it does not suffer from [FastLED's interrupt issue](https://github.com/FastLED/FastLED/wiki/Interrupt-problems).